 Camera, lighting and sound guide for recording a school concert in Teams or Zoom

 A high-quality concert video that successfully shares your hard work, singing and dancing is not created in the edit.
-It requires forethought, creativity and a little patience.
-Below are the recommendations I sent to students as they guy the will be editing the school concert video
+It requires forethought, creativity, and a little patience.
+Below are the recommendations I sent to students as they prepare to edit the school concert video.

 Sound

-Paul McCartney (@10:20) used to sing in the bathroom when he started the Beatles!
-This is because the small room with its reflective surfaces has a great natural reverb.
+• Paul McCartney (@10:20) used to sing in the bathroom when he started the Beatles!
+This is because the small room with reflective surfaces has great natural reverb.

-• Mobile phones – these have great built in mics.
-Stand the camera on something or be careful how you hold it as you want to record your voice not the rustling noise of your hand holding the camera.
+• Mobile phones have great built-in microphones.
+Stand the camera on something stable or hold it carefully to avoid rustling noises.

-• Turn off background noises, such as air conditioning, the TV, a fan, your siblings.
+• Turn off background noises such as air conditioning, TV, fans, or siblings.

-• Laptops do not always have the best mics, but if you sing loudly and clearly it really helps.
+• Laptops don’t always have the best microphones, but singing loudly and clearly helps.

 Lighting

-• Avoid sitting with a window or light behind you.
+• Avoid sitting with a window or light source behind you.

-• If possible, sit at right angles to a window, or with light reflect off a plain wall.
+• If possible, sit at right angles to a window or with light reflected off a plain wall.

-• If the sun is very bright then it can be defused with a plain sheet.
+• If the sun is very bright, diffuse it with a plain sheet.

 Camera